A short introduction to secrecy and verifiability for elections: Ballot secrecy

 \section{Ballot secrecy}

-Ballot secrecy could be formulated as game $G_0$, which proceeds as follows: the adversary $A$ picks choices $v_0$ and $v_1$; the challenger $C$ constructs a ballot for one of these choices, that is, the challenger selects a bit $\beta$ uniformly at random and constructs a ballot, denoted $b(v_\beta)$, for choice $v_\beta$; and the adversary must determine which choice the ballot is for, that is, the adversary must determine $\gamma$ such that $\gamma = \beta$.
+Ballot secrecy could be formulated as game $\GZero$, which proceeds as follows: the adversary $A$ picks choices $v_0$ and $v_1$; the challenger $C$ constructs a ballot for one of these choices, that is, the challenger selects a bit $\beta$ uniformly at random and constructs a ballot, denoted $b(v_\beta)$, for choice $v_\beta$; and the adversary must determine which choice the ballot is for, that is, the adversary must determine $\gamma$ such that $\gamma = \beta$.
 If the adversary wins, then a voter's choice can be revealed, otherwise, it cannot, i.e., the election scheme provides ballot secrecy.
 Helios 2.0 satisfies this notion of security, because choices are protected by encryption.

-Game $G_0$ is too weak, because election schemes announce election outcomes and such information can be used to reveal voters' choices.
+Game $\GZero$ is too weak, because election schemes announce election outcomes and such information can be used to reveal voters' choices.
 Thus, it is necessary to extend the game to include some tallying capability which permits the adversary to learn the outcome.
-However, there are some scenarios in which outcomes inevitably reveal choices (most notably, when all voters make the same choice), as well as scenarios in which outcomes, coupled with partial knowledge on the distribution of voters' choices, allow voters' choices to be deduced.
+We derive game $\GZeroPrime$ as a strengthing of game $\GZero$, whereby the challenger additionally tallies the ballot it constructed and gives the resulting outcome to the adversary.
+(That is a strengthening, because there are more ways to win game $\GZeroPrime$, indeed, any adversary that wins against $\GZero$ can also win against $\GZeroPrime$, moreover, an adversary against $\GZeroPrime$ can exploit additional information -- namely, the outcome -- to win.)
+However, such an outcome includes only the choice used by the challenger to construct the ballot, from which the adversary can trivially determine what choice the ballot is for.
+Thus, the game is unsatisfiable.
+This is inevitable, because there are some scenarios in which outcomes reveal choices (most notably, when all voters make the same choice), as well as scenarios in which outcomes, coupled with partial knowledge on the distribution of voters' choices, allow voters' choices to be deduced.
 For example, suppose Alice, Bob and Mallory participate in a referendum, and the outcome has frequency two for \emph{yes} and one for \emph{no}.
 Mallory and Alice can deduce Bob's choice by pooling knowledge of their own choices.
 Similarly, Mallory and Bob can deduce Alice's vote.
 Furthermore, Mallory can deduce that Alice and Bob both voted \emph{yes}, if she voted \emph{no}.
 For simplicity, our informal definition of ballot secrecy deliberately omitted side-conditions which exclude these inevitable revelations.
 We refine our definition as follows.

 \begin{quote} A voter's choice is not revealed to anyone, except when \secrecycondition. \end{quote}

 This refinement ensures the aforementioned examples are not violations of ballot secrecy.
 By comparison, if Mallory's choice is \emph{yes} and she can deduce the choice of Alice, without knowledge of Bob's choice, then ballot secrecy is violated.